 Sonlight is Serious about High School Homeschooling

 Sonlight is committed to meeting the needs of high school homeschool students.
 That's why we offer such robust high school homeschooling curriculum for students of every grade.
 We want to see students grow in their ability to think, evaluate, and analyze issues.
 We want students to be fully prepared for college, the work place, or any other post to which God calls them.

-We have examined what is available to homeschoolers who are studying at the high school level, and we firmly believe that Sonlight offers the most thorough and thought-provoking high school programs available on the market today.
+We have examined what is available to homeschoolers who are studying at the high school level, and we firmly believe that Sonlight offers the most thorough and thought-provoking high school courses available on the market today.

-In fact, Sonlight's high school homeschool programs are so robust that your students may not get to everything that is scheduled for the year.
+In fact, Sonlight's high school homeschool courses are so robust that your students may not get to everything that is scheduled for the year.
 And that's OK.
 If you were to compare the scope of one of Sonlight's high school homeschooling curriculum programs to what the average classroom school requires, you'd find that Sonlight's programs include three to four times the course material!

 The Value of Learning Is the Process

-Although Sonlight's homeschool high school programs include a lot of material, please remember that learning is not about how much material you cover.
+Although Sonlight's homeschool high school courses include a lot of material, please remember that learning is not about how much material you cover.
 Rather, it's the process, the journey.
 That's why Sonlight's high school programs will encourage your students to think through difficult issues, wrestle with opposing viewpoints, and discuss significant matters.